crewnew/cloud-services-backend/00-Lesson - Basics/README.md

 ![M2M tables](m2m-tables.png)

-The Items_Orders table has only one purpose, and that is to create a "Many to Many" relationship between the items and the orders.
+The `items_orders` table has only one purpose, and that is to create a "Many to Many" relationship between the items and the orders.
+In M2M relationship we need always a `joint table` to connect the two tables that need M2M relationship between them.

 Here is a how we can visualize this kind of relationship:

 ![M2M](m2m_1.png)

-If you want to include the items_orders records in the graph, it may look like this:
+If you want to include the `items_orders` records in the graph, it may look like this:

 ![M2M](m2m_2.png)